tigerkelly/JpGui/README.md

 ![jpgui image of batch script](src/images/jpgui_script.png?raw=true)

-When the program starts it creates a new directory called JpGui in your home directory.
+When the program starts it creates a new directory called .JpGui in your home directory.

-The JpGui directory contains the jpgui.ini file and another directory called '**projects**'.<br>
+The .JpGui directory contains the jpgui.ini file and another directory called '**ws**'.<br>
-The jpgui.ini file contains program information and the '**projects**' directory contains a directory for each project created.<br>
+The jpgui.ini file contains program information and the '**ws**' directory contains a directory for each project created.<br>
 This program can also generate script to run the jpackage command at the command line.

 You can create scripts for both Windows and Linux on either the Windows platform or Linux platform.